Oral aversion, simply put, is the refusal to put anything in your mouth.

 Fortunately we had Speech Therapy coming to consult on her, and already having an SLP for my son, she had given me some tips on helping combat oral aversion.
 I constantly encourage her mouthing things, but you can only go to a certain point because I also have to be extremely vigilant on not causing a negative experience to happen anymore for her when it comes to oral activities.
 She had learned that breast-feeding and sucking even on a pacifier would cause her to vomit and she became defensive and that is what “oral aversion” is for River.
 So now when we work on oral skills if she has a gag or a vomit we change what we are doing, or find something quickly to cheer her up, or stop.
 I also try to stop on a high note when working with food or oral tools.

-River has now been in feeding therapy since 6 months old.
+River had been in feeding therapy since 6 months old.
 It is slow going and slow progress, but progress non-the-less.
 Since beginning, River’s gag reflex had moved up to the tip of her tongue, it is now currently located in the center and back half of her tongue.
 Gag use to occur even at the touch of the roof of her mouth.
 It has improved a lot!
 She willingly tries many new foods and textures in her mouth.
 She can swallow fluids and soft foods, but does so very infrequently.
 The next step is to start the occasional peer therapy sessions.
 She is old enough now that seeing peers might help her in wanting to eat.
 For River in particular, she actually wants to eat.
 A lot of oral aversion babies don’t.
 It’s really hard to see her try foods and want more, only to end in a large gag or vomit.
 Sometimes emptying her whole tummy and turning red.
 But for her this will still result hopefully in progress.
 Desensitizing her gag reflex is a big key to this.
 And the more she explores with her mouth the better it will get.

 Below is a picture of my “tool box” of items we use to help River’s oral skills.
 One of her favorite things to chew on is her fingers and thumb, but also cloths.
 Especially when she is having a bath I always give her a very wet wash cloth and rub it inside her mouth and all over her face and make sure some water gets in her mouth, and since she enjoys bath time so much this is usually very pleasant for her.